sven1977/ray/doc/source/rllib/rllib-rlmodule.rst

 If you don't return the "actions" key:

-- You must return the "action_dist_inputs" key instead from your :py:meth:`~ray.rllib.core.rl_module.rl_module.RLModule.forward_exploration` and :py:meth:`~ray.rllib.core.rl_module.rl_module.RLModule.forward_inference` methods.
+- You must return the "action_dist_inputs" key instead from your :py:meth:`~ray.rllib.core.rl_module.rl_module.RLModule._forward_exploration` and :py:meth:`~ray.rllib.core.rl_module.rl_module.RLModule._forward_inference` methods.
 - RLlib will create a :py:class:`~ray.rllib.models.distributions.Distribution` object from the distribution parameters under that key and sample actions from the thus generated distribution.
-- In the case of :py:meth:`~ray.rllib.core.rl_module.rl_module.RLModule.forward_exploration`, RLlib will also compute action probs and logp values from the sampled actions automatically.
+- In the case of :py:meth:`~ray.rllib.core.rl_module.rl_module.RLModule._forward_exploration`, RLlib will also compute action probs and logp values from the sampled actions automatically.

 .. note::

-    In the case of :py:meth:`~ray.rllib.core.rl_module.rl_module.RLModule.forward_inference`,
+    In the case of :py:meth:`~ray.rllib.core.rl_module.rl_module.RLModule._forward_inference`,
     the generated distributions (from returned key "action_dist_inputs") will always be made deterministic first via the :py:meth:`~ray.rllib.models.distributions.Distribution.to_deterministic` utility before a possible action sample step.
-    Thus, for example, sampling from a Categorical distribution will be reduced to simply selecting the argmax actions from the distribution's logits/probs.
+    For example, sampling from a Categorical distribution will be reduced to selecting the argmax actions from the distribution's logits/probs.

-Commonly used distribution implementations can be found under ``ray.rllib.models.tf.tf_distributions`` for tensorflow and ``ray.rllib.models.torch.torch_distributions`` for torch.
-You can choose to return determinstic actions, by creating a determinstic distribution instance.
+Commonly used distribution implementations can be found under ``ray.rllib.models.torch.torch_distributions`` for torch.
+You can choose to compute determinstic actions, by creating the determinstic counterpart of your distribution class through the :py:meth:`~ray.rllib.models.distributions.Distribution.to_deterministic` method.

 .. tab-set::